 Wotton played a huge role in the Division Two championship winning side of 2003-04 and lifted his second trophy as Argyle's captain.
 In his 2005-06 testimonial season he was virtually ever-present, again finishing as top scorer, and was rewarded with a new three-and-a-half-year contract and a testimonial match against Anderlecht.

-At the end of the 2013-14 campaign, when his contract expired, Wottsy signed a further one-year deal to be retained as a player, but he was also given new coaching duties (he possesses the UEFA 'A' coaching licence).
-However, his playing days were effectively over; his last game, on 3 May 2014 at Portsmouth, came more than 19 years after his first, and in terms of his first-team playing days, he heads the all-time chart: more than 15 years on the team-sheet (see footnote).
-In terms of appearances, his last game drew him level with Sammy Black on 491 games, with only Kevin Hodges (620) having played more for the club.
+At the end of the 2013-14 campaign, he signed a further one-year deal to be retained as a player, but was also given new coaching duties.
+However, his playing days were effectively over; his last game, on 3 May 2014 at Portsmouth, came more than 19 years after his first, and in terms of his first team playing days, he heads the all-time chart: more than 15 years on the team-sheet (see footnote).
+Furthermore, his last game drew him level with Sammy Black on 491 appearances, with only Kevin Hodges (620) having played more for the club.